Brazilians pay homage to victims of dam collapse

-BRUMADINHO, Brazil — A week after the deadly collapse of a mining dam in the Brazilian state of Minas Gerais, dozens of people turned up to pay homage to the 110 victims killed and 238 who are still missing.
+BRUMADINHO, Brazil — A week after the deadly collapse of a mining dam in the Brazilian state of Minas Gerais, dozens paid homage to the 110 victims killed and 238 who are still missing, while newly released video footage showed the moment that a powerful wave of waste began sweeping over everything in its path.

-A ceremony was held at the site of the disaster around 1 p.m. local time, the hour at which the dam breached a week ago, unleashing a destructive torrent of reddish-brown mining waste.
+A ceremony was held at the site of the disaster around 1 p.m. local time, the hour at which the dam breached on Jan.
+25, unleashing a destructive torrent of reddish-brown mining waste.

 Backhoes stopped digging in the mud, and rescuers looking for survivors in the thick mine tailings all looked to the sky as 10 fire department and police helicopters released flower petals on the iron ore mining complex.